 In year 4, students reinforce their knowledge and skills in internal medicine (where they serve as acting interns), pediatrics, emergency medicine, and family medicine, and are given the chance to explore their interests through electives and subspecialty rotations (figure 4).

 During Year 4 as well, students will gain an understanding of the role of the social factors and the health care system in the overall delivery and quality of care through a rotation in Social and Preventive Medicine/Public Health, in which they engage in a scholarly group project that addresses an aspect of public health, community practice, or the health care system in Lebanon.
 In addition, the principles of epidemiology become directly intertwined with practice through sessions in Evidence Based Medicine

 - Problem Based Learning or Team Based Learning exercises

-Lectures: cover the main learning objectives of the course.
+- Lectures (in-person and VOPs): cover the main learning objectives of the course.
 They serve to introduce topics, explain complex processes and concepts, and direct the students to focus on the essential and important aspects of a topic.
 They are not meant to be comprehensive presentations of a topic and do not replace the required reading assignments.
 In addition, some material on lectures may not be found in textbooks as teachers continually update their lectures with recent research findings or use resources other than the assigned textbook(s).
-For these reasons, and in order to benefit from the student-instructor interaction that takes place in a lecture, students are expected to attend all lectures.

 - Learn the anatomy of the human body through dissection and through examining prosected specimens